AleksandarShishkov/Hotel-Booking-API-chocolatechip.flavor/README.md

-# Hotel-Booking-API
-API system for managing rooms/bookings/customers/payments
+# API system for managing rooms/bookings/customers/payments

 # Description:
 This project provides a simple API for managing a Hotel Booking System using Laravel.